Community gaming returns more to the community than any other form of gambling

 In addition, the Class 4 Model provides Government with well over $200m a year in taxes and levies, such as the annual payment of around $13m to the Ministry of Health to fund their problem gambling strategy.
 This Problem Gambling Levy funds service providers in the community, along with interventions that help reduce any potential for harm.

-Our policy is to return 90% of the funds available for grants to their community of origin.
-The remaining 10% supports major and highly effective national causes like St John, Plunket, Coastguard and Surf Life Saving that save, nurture and protect kiwi life around the clock and across the country.
+Our policy is to return approximately 90% of the funds available for grants to their community of origin.
+The remaining 10% supports major and highly effective national causes like Royal New Zealand Plunket Trust, Surf Life Saving NZ and Assistance Dogs NZ, that save, nurture and protect kiwi life around the clock and across the country.

 The critical test for The Lion Foundation is that our partnerships make a real and lasting difference.
 We don’t just walk away, we take an active interest and work towards sustainable outcomes.